coruscateor/ActSharp/README.md

 ### Changelog:

+Version 0.5.0:

+* Added CActor and DictonaryContainer classes
+* Other changes etc

 Version 0.4.0:

 * Massive update to the ActSharp project; The ActorBase abstract class has been spun out of the Actor class to allow for other implementations of ActSharp based actors